SoumyaSubhrajit/React_Notes/Module_1.md

 ## Introduction to React and its Significance

 ### Component-Based Architecture:
  React utilizes a component-based architecture, where UIs are constructed from **reusable components**.
-This modular approach simplifies development, testing, and maintenance of large-scale applications..
+This modular approach simplifies development, testing, and maintenance of large-scale applications.

 I will provied you some code example so that you can unserstand what **resuable components** is all about.
 1. Creating a Button Component